joerivanveen/wp-reading-progress/readme.txt

 - choose your color of the reading progress bar

+- have the bar start at 0% even when part of the article is visible

 - possibility to use the whole page, not only the article

 - select other (custom) post types you wish the bar to appear